ai-cfia/nachet-backend/docs/nachet-manage-folders.md

 ## Prerequisites

 - The user must be signed in and have an Azure Storage Container
-- The backend need to have a connection with the datastore
+- The backend needs a connection to the datastore

 ## Sequence Diagram